coreos/fedora-coreos-tracker/README.md

 During the meeting, you can give people action items for them to complete:

 - `#action <nickname>` description of what needs to be done

-Then, for each discussion topic in the Etherpad:

-- `#topic` Topic name from Etherpad

 When all topics are over, go for open floor: